antonlydell/Pandemy/docs/source/user_guide/sqlite/save_df.rst

 * *'replace'*: Delete all records from the table and then write the :class:`pandas.DataFrame` to the table.

+* *'drop-replace'*: Drop the table, recreate it, and then write the :class:`pandas.DataFrame` to the table.

 * *'fail'*: Raise :exc:`pandemy.TableExistsError` if the table exists.

+.. versionadded:: 1.2.0
+   'drop-replace'

 In the :meth:`pandas.DataFrame.to_sql` method *'fail'* is the default value.
 The option *'replace'* drops the existing table, recreates it with the column definitions from the :class:`pandas.DataFrame`, and inserts the data.
 By dropping the table and recreating it you loose important information such as primary keys and constraints.

 In :meth:`DatabaseManager.save_df() <pandemy.DatabaseManager.save_df>` *'replace'* deletes all current records before inserting the new data rather than dropping the table.
 This preserves the existing columns definitions and constraints of the table.
 Deleting the current records is done with the :meth:`DatabaseManager.delete_all_records_from_table() <pandemy.DatabaseManager.delete_all_records_from_table>` method.
-If the target table does not exist it will be created, which is also how :meth:`pandas.DataFrame.to_sql` operates by default.
+The *'drop-replace'* option is the equivalent of *'replace'* in :meth:`pandas.DataFrame.to_sql`.